quickfix-j/quickfixj-orchestra/README.md

 * QuickFIX is a popular, open-source FIX engine.
 It has been implemented or ported to several programming languages, including C++, Java, .NET, and golang.

+The code is based on prior work by the FTC, see [fix-orchestra-quickfix](https://github.com/FIXTradingCommunity/fix-orchestra-quickfix).
+Accordingly the Apache 2.0 license is applicable.

+It was agreed that the code be moved to this repository for the following reasons :
+* to establish curation of the code base and tools for easier customisation of QuickFIX/J for specific Rules of Engagement
+* the code generation is coupled to the QuickFIX/J implementation therefore its "reason to change" is when the QuickFIX/J implementation changes

 ## Modules

-Some models in this project are intended to be operational while others are proofs of concept.
+### quickfixj-orchestra

+The parent module is implemented to serve as a parent for potential future QuickFIX/J work based on FIX Orchestra.
+Two modules from the original FIX Trading Community [fix-orchestra-quickfix](https://github.com/FIXTradingCommunity/fix-orchestra-quickfix) project are not included in this build as they would introduce a cyclic dependency with the QuickFIX/J project.
+These modules could be implemented in a separate repository in the future but use `quickfixj-orchestra` as a parent pom.

-### repository-quickfix
+### quickfixj-from-fix-orchestra-repository

+This module provides tools to generate QuickFIX artefacts from an Orchestra repository file.

+This includes :
-This module generates a QuickFIX data dictionary from an Orchestra file.
-The format can be consumed by the C++, Java and .NET versions.
-Additionally, the module generates message classes for QuickFIX/J directly from an Orchestra file.
-Although the QuickFIX data dictionary format is not as richly featured as Orchestra, it is hoped that this utility will help with Orchestra adoption.
+* QuickFIX Dictionary generation that can be consumed by the C++, Java and .NET versions.
+Although the QuickFIX data dictionary is not as richly featured as Orchestra, it is hoped that this utility will help with Orchestra adoption.

-### model-quickfix
-This module generates code that is conformant to the QuickFIX/J API for validating and populating messages.
-It is dependent on `repository-quickfix`.

-### session-quickfix
-A demonstration of session configuration for QuickFIX open-source FIX engine.
-It consumes an XML file in the `interfaces` schema.
+* Generation of Field and Message classes for QuickFIX/J directly from an Orchestra file.
+* Mvn plugins to facilitate the above

 ## References